-This can occur when the IRS has deposited a tax refund to the bank's account, but the bank does not have an associated bank application on file and so is unable to process the refund.
-This is known as an Unpostable refund.
+This can occur when the IRS has deposited a tax refund to the bank's account, but the bank does not have an associated bank application and cannot process the refund.
+This is known as an Unpostable Refund.

 The following are scenarios in which this occurs: